 Our resources and training are focused on equipping schools, colleges, teachers and other professionals with our expertise and good practice we’ve seen from in children and young people’s settings across the country.
 This is informed by key pieces of guidance that support schools, including the Scottish Government’s recent guidance.
 In our Introduction to Supporting LGBT children and young people: A guide for schools (England) (Cymru) we share good practice and key considerations for schools to make as they seek to ensure trans children and young people are safe and supported at school.

-This includes sharing our expertise and good practice on supporting trans children and young people to use facilities that match their gender, including toilets, residentials and sport facilities.
 Our support is focused on equipping practitioners with key information about LGBTQ+ children and young people, along with a wide range of legal and good practice considerations, to help practitioners confidently support inclusion.

 Are schools in England allowed to work with Stonewall, in keeping with DFE guidance?